 Jeremy Ho, BSc

-Jeremy is a third year dental student at the University of Toronto and completed his BSc at Western University.
-He has been part of the Cioffi and Moayedi's labs since 2018 where he was a CIHR summer student and worked on a project to validate an ecologic model of tonic pain using orthodontic separators and fMRI.
+Jeremy completed his BSc at Western University.
+He has been part of the Cioffi and Moayedi's labs in 2018 where he was a CIHR summer student and worked on a project to validate an ecologic model of tonic pain using orthodontic separators and fMRI.
 In 2019, Jeremy worked with Dr. Cioffi to complete a second project aimed at testing the effect of orthodontic treatment on masticatory function.
 Jeremy aspires to become an Orthodontist in the future and is grateful for the experiences he has had in the Cioffi lab.
 Jeremy is an orthodontic resident at UBC in Vancouver.

 Tony PY He, BSc, DDS